kwkoo/openshift-jmeter/README.md

 make trigger
 ```

 After the test has completed, the results will be available at `http://route.to.pod`.
+Run `make webserver` to open a web browser to the web server.

+The demo deploys a `jmeter` deploymentconfig and a test web server.
+A test plan runs a short HTTP test against the test web server.
+The test plan is created as a configmap and is mounted as a volume in the `jmeter` deploymentconfig.

+## Getting your test plans into the image

 There are 2 ways to get test plans into the pod: through a source-to-image build or by mounting them as a configmap.